News Releases

 National Association of Social Workers Foundation Selects Joan Levy Zlotnik as Knee/Wittman Lifetime Achievement Award Recipient

-WASHINGTON, D.C. — Trailblazing social worker Joan Levy Zlotnik, PhD, is the recipient of the 2025 Knee/Wittman Lifetime Achievement Award from the National Association of Social Workers Foundation (NASWF).
-Zlotnik is being honored for her efforts in improving child welfare services and bringing awareness to the mental health needs of children and society’s most fragile communities.
+WASHINGTON, D.C. — Trailblazing social worker Joan Levy Zlotnik, PhD, ACSW is the recipient of the 2025 Knee/Wittman Lifetime Achievement Award from the National Association of Social Workers Foundation (NASWF).
+Zlotnik is being honored for her efforts in improving child welfare services and bringing awareness to the health and mental health needs of children and society’s most fragile communities.

 The Knee/Wittman Lifetime Achievement Award is named for two other pioneering social workers, Ruth Knee (1920–2008) and Milton Wittman (1915–1994).
-It is presented to an individual or group that has made a significant impact on professional standards, national mental health public policy, or program models.
+It is presented to an individual or group that has made a significant impact on professional standards, national health and mental health public policy, or program models.

 It is our privilege to present this award to her.